NorthStarUAS/Simulator/NOTES.md

     body_accels = (body_velocity - last_body_velocity) / dt

-Lift: Now we can estimate lift.
+Lift: Now we can estimate lift (note that negative body acceleration is "up" due to the coordinate system used, and measured gravity at zero ned acceleration is -9.81.)

     lift = -body_accel_Z - body_gravity_Z